 This development in human affairs requires a rethinking of economic science.
 Closed and single, the appearance of a global economy marks the culmination of the validity of today's conventional approach originating in 18th century mercantilism and predicated on separate national economies.
 Economically seen, the earth as a whole has no extra-terrestrial balance of payments.
 Instead, the dynamic of a closed economy requires inherent regulation, achieved in particular, per Steiner, by differentiating money into three kinds (purchase, loan and gift money), not just three functions (means of exchange, store of value and unit of account).

-It was the failure to recognise and accommodate this change that resulted in World War I. According to Steiner, the remedy for this historical problem lies in autonomous economic governance on a consciously co-ordinated – i.e. 'associative' – basis.
+In large part, it was the failure to recognise and accommodate this change that resulted in World War I. According to Steiner, the remedy for this historical problem lies in autonomous economic governance on a consciously co-ordinated – i.e. 'associative' – basis.
 This does not require a political programme of any kind, but a more nuanced and precise understanding of actual economic phenomena themselves.
 For Steiner, insofar as economics has its roots in 19th century emulation of the 'hard' sciences, it cannot be called a true science.
-For that, an entirely new approach is needed, embracing inter alia methodology, history, sociology, accounting and the insight that money is an articulated not a monolithic phenomenon.
+For that, an entirely new approach is needed, embracing inter alia methodology, history, sociology, accounting and the insight that money is an articulated and not a monolithic phenomenon.
 Above all, Steiner emphasises the need for human beings to be placed at the centre of economic processes and to draw their understanding of economic life from the experience of their own conduct, rather than the theoretical world of the abstract observer.